MohammadYAmmar/Learn-OOP-interactively-by-C-sharp/README.md

     - Check todo in the comment
     - Logfile records catch exceptions [ New learn and implement ]| improve to CSV
     - Sound if enable or not
+	- Design UX for the program [ After reading book 📕 ]